brohamgoham/zaqqum-rs/README.md

 # zaqqum-rs
-Zaqqum-rs is a rust library implementation for EIP 4337

-this is a PoC for my very own MVP seed round
+Zaqqum-rs is a rust library implementation WIP this is a PoC for my very own MVP seed round